Anne-Andresen/Multi-Modal-cuda-C-GAN/README.md

 ## Contributing

-We welcome contributions to enhance the project.
+Contributions are welcome.
 Please feel free to submit pull requests or open issues with suggestions and improvements.

 ## License